defsub/takeout/CONFIG.md

 ### Server

-* BindAddress - Address and port to listen on (default 127.0.0.1:3000)
+* Server.Listen - Address and port to listen on (default 127.0.0.1:3000)
+* Server.WebDir - Directory with web static files and templates

 Note: use Nginx or other frontend with TLS (and Let's Encrypt)

 ### Search Index

-* Search.BlevePath - Directory used to store index (default .)
+* Search.BleveDir - Directory used to store index (default .)

 ## Examples